Trickett-Liam/data-engineer-test/README.md

 **cd <repository_name>**

-### Build and Run the Docker Container

-Build the Docker Image

-**docker build -t apache-beam-pipeline .**

-Run the Pipeline in a Container

-**docker run --rm -v $(pwd):/app apache-beam-pipeline**

-This mounts your current directory ($(pwd)) inside the container at /app.

-Using Docker Compose (Optional)
+### Using Docker Compose

-If you prefer using Docker Compose, you can define a docker-compose.yml file and run the following:
+If you prefer using Docker Compose, you can define a `docker-compose.yml` file and run the following:

 **docker-compose up --build**

 Running the Pipeline

 To execute the pipeline inside the container:

-### Create and Activate a Virtual Environment

-Make sure to use the exact Python interpreter inside your virtual environment.
-For example, if your working path is:

-**/Users/liam.trickett/Test/data-engineer-test/venv/bin/python**

-Create the virtual environment using:

-**python3 -m venv venv**

-Activate the virtual environment on macOS/Linux:

-**source venv/bin/activate**

-Once activated, verify you're using the correct interpreter by running:

-**which python**

-You should see an output similar to:

-**/Users/liam.trickett/Test/data-engineer-test/venv/bin/python**

-Then, install the required Python libraries:

-**pip install -r requirements.txt**

 ## Running the Pipeline